syncopika/piano_roll_browser/README.md

 please note: each column can only have 1 note per instrument.
 check out a demo! see the demo dropdown box.

-### known problems:
+### current problems:
 can get pretty slow when changing instruments.
-performance seems slower and the audio clicks in Firefox (the workaround I used seems to just work in Chrome)
+json loading seems a lot slower in Firefox compared to Chrome?
-can be used in Edge, but loading the demos completely fails and stalls the page :<

 ### current next steps:
 still need to delete instruments.